Peace of the Cross

 Solomon, like his father David, is a type of Christ.
-This means that he had particular characteristics and attributes of the true Christ who possess all things in fulness.
+This means that he had particular characteristics and attributes of the true Christ who possess all things in fullness.
 Where Solomon brought a relative peace, Jesus Christ brings absolute peace.
 He is the true peacemaker.
 Jesus made peace through the blood of his cross (Col 1:20), and he holds all things together in his person (Col 1:17).
 Jesus is the cornerstone, the point where two opposing walls in a house or structure meet.
-Without the cornerstone, the building would not have the structural integrity to withstand pressure and assault.
+Without the cornerstone, the building would not have the structural integrity to withstand the pressure and weight of its own structure nor withstand outward assaults.
 Jesus joins together separate and irreconcilable things, uniting them into one whole that has strength and integrity to endure any trial.

-In grief, the two irreconcilable things are death and life.
-The endless questions and confusion that accompany grief can be answered fully only in Jesus Christ and him crucified.
+In daily human life, the two irreconcilable things are the facts of sin, suffering, division, and death on one hand, and God’s perfect divine love, goodness and beauty on the other hand.
+The endless questions, confusion, and riddles present during times of trial and suffering can be answered fully only in Jesus Christ and him crucified.

 Through the cross and the Precious Blood of Jesus, sin and death are reconciled with love and life.
-The peace of the cross as it pertains to grief is this – through faith in the Merciful Heart of Jesus and through his Precious Body and Blood given for us, death, sorrow, grief, and pain are transfigured into hope, joy, glory, and life.
-Every person who is suffering grief, tragedy, or violence stands under the cross.
-The cross is the very means of salvation and restoration.
+The peace of the cross as it pertains to this paradox of life in all its manifestations is this – through faith in the Merciful Heart of Jesus and through his Precious Body and Blood given for us, death, sorrow, relational strife, grief, and pain are transfigured into hope, joy, glory, and life.
+Every person who is suffering grief, tragedy, estrangement, or violence stands under the cross.
+The cross is the very means of salvation and restoration if we would only place our faith in its power to save.

 The Greek word used in Colossians 1:17 for “hold together” (synistēmi) translated in other contexts could also read “stand with” or “come into existence.”
 To be standing at the cross doesn’t just keep us from breaking down under the weight of our suffering, although it does sustain us.
-Standing under the cross in faith brings into existence custom solutions to our unique grief.
+Standing under the cross in faith brings into existence custom solutions to our unique trials.
 God answers us specifically, not generically.
-This can explain why some advice given by people during grief, while well-meaning, is abrasive and not helpful.
 What is required is for the Holy Spirit to fashion and mold God’s revelation to custom fit each person in need.
-This custom-fit approach takes time and perseverance in prayer.
+This custom-fit approach takes time, perseverance, and prayer.

-May God grant you peace through the blood of his cross according to your need in this moment, and may he continue to provide for you each step and each season of your grief!
+May God grant you peace through the blood of his cross according to your need in this moment, and may he continue to provide for you each step and each season of your holy pilgrimage on earth!

 “He is the image of the invisible God, the firstborn of all creation; for in him all things in heaven and on earth were created, things visible and invisible, whether thrones or dominions or rulers or powers—all things have been created through him and for him.
 He himself is before all things, and in him all things hold together.
 He is the head of the body, the church; he is the beginning, the firstborn from the dead, so that he might come to have first place in everything.
 For in him all the fullness of God was pleased to dwell, and through him God was pleased to reconcile to himself all things, whether on earth or in heaven, by making peace through the blood of his cross” (Col 1:15–20).